-What Is a Product Backlog?
+What Is a Product Backlog in Agile?

 It helps ensure the team is working on the most important and valuable features, fixing the most important bugs, or doing other important work critical to product development.